Pojetta/ml-midterm-farris/docs/index.md

 # Applied ML Projects

-Author: Your Name Here
+Author: Joanna Farris

-This repository contains applied machine learning projects using a modern Python workflow.
-Each project follows a professional structure with reproducible environments, documented analysis steps, and clear results.
+This repository contains my midterm classification analysis, built with a modern Python workflow.
+The project uses a reproducible environment, clear documentation, and well-organized results.

 ---